 Diet and nutritional supplements

-Eating a well-balanced diet is important for the health of your skin.
+Eating a well-balanced diet is for the health of your skin.
 Many of the components essential for healthy skin are found in fruits, vegetables, fish, oils, and meats.

 The following nutritional supplements have been suggested to produce antiaging effects on the skin: